alankylam/Data-Science-Portfolio/README.md

 This portfolio is a compilation of projects I created for corporate data analysis and undergraduate courses.

-## Petroleum Company Drilling Data Project
+## Oil & Gas Corporate Drilling Data Project
 ### Problem

 This project tackled the data integrity issue that caused major discrepancies between theoretical and actual oil well data.